Nikhil1422003/DevSecOps-Starbucks-Project/README.md

-**If any error occurs check the installations and install latest versions**
+**If any error occurs check the installations and install latest Versions**

 - If you check the docker hub after building pipeline an image has been available in the docker hub like the image shown below